mikereinmiller/dotfiles/README.md

 # Dotfiles

-A collection of dotfiles and scripts I use for customizing macOS to my liking.
+A collection of dotfiles and scripts I use.

 The installation will create backups of the dotfiles and store them in `~/.dotfiles/backups`.
 This will then create symlinks to the new files located in `~/.dotfiles/system`.